 Open AODocs from Google Drive

-If you’re working in the Google Drive interface, you can open AODocs to find the IDs in the AODocs interface.
+You can open AODocs from the Google Drive interface.
+You can then find the IDs in the AODocs interface.

-Note: You must have the Smartbar installed to do this.
+Note: You must install the Smartbar to do this.

 1. Open your library In Google Drive.